 THE PROCESS OF BUYING AND SELLING A HOUSE

-We have simplified the process of buying and selling a house by breaking it all into five manageable steps.
-This makes it much easier to know what due diligence you'll need to do, for every step in the process.
+We have simplified understanding the process of buying and selling a house by breaking it into five manageable steps.
+This makes it much easier to know what due diligence you'll need to do for every step in the process.

-The chart below centralises the most reputable property Government and non-Government bodies' resources all in one place.
-It includes advice about property valuations, when to use a lawyer, tax, building inspections, real estate commission and much more.
+The chart below centralises the most reputable property Government and non-Government bodies' resources in one place.
+It covers advice about property valuations, when to use a lawyer, tax, building inspections, real estate commission and much more.

-The collation of this important inter-agency information will prepare you better than most, enabling you to achieve the best possible experience and result.
+The collation of this important inter-agency information will mean you are better prepared than most, enabling you to achieve the best possible real estate experience and result.